Archie818/hypetribe/README.md

 ## Data DAO for creators & mirco-influencers to monetize raw data for AI training

+Data DAOs emerge as a groundbreaking monetisation model, especially within the realms of influencers and user-generated content (UGC).
+It allows the community of content creators, influencers, and brands fans to manage, curate, and monetize datasets of raw data in a way that is fair, transparent, and directly beneficial to all stakeholders involved.
+This innovative approach fosters a more sustainable ecosystem for content creation and distribution, empowering creators and providing brands with access to rich, diverse datasets tailored for AI-driven analytics and personalized marketing strategies.

 See repo for Filecoin details : [https://github.com/mrpejker/HypetribeDataDAO/blob/main/README.md ](https://github.com/mrpejker/HypetribeDataDAO)